trustfeed/radix-tree-go/README.md

 A trie has the property that all descendants of a node have keys with a common prefix.
 This means insert and look up operations will run in O(k) where k is the length of the key.

-Lets walk through an example.
-Create an empty trie IMAGE.
+Lets walk through an example, broken into a few steps.

+1. Create an empty trie.
 The root of the tree is a null pointer.

-Now insert the pair ("dog", 1).
-Each letter gets a node, and the leaf node contains the value (1).
+2. Now insert the pair ("dog", 1).
+Each letter gets a node, and the leaf node contains the value 1.

-Now insert the pair ("cat", 2).
+3. Now insert the pair ("cat", 2).
 There is no shared prefix, so the new data branches after the root.

-Now insert the pair ("doge", 3).
+4. Now insert the pair ("doge", 3).
 This key shares a prefix with the existing key "dog", so the new node is added as a child to the existing leaf.

-Now insert the pair ("canape", 4).
+5. Now insert the pair ("canape", 4).
 This shares a prefix with "cat", so the new nodes are added as children to the existing branch.

 ### Implementation